Q: “Black Lapel, can you shed some light on working cuffs? Why should I get them and also, what exactly are kissing buttons?” – Jonas S.

 Kissing Buttons (also called stacked or “waterfall” buttons)

 So what about kissing buttons?
 First the obligatory technical definition: kissing buttons are buttons that touch slightly as opposed to being spaced apart.
 Popular with Italian suits, stacked buttons or “waterfall” buttons, are a type of “kissing” buttons that are slightly overlapping one another.
 A lot of tailors will simply use the term “kissing buttons” to refer to this type of stacked arrangement.
 The charm of the stacked buttons is to imply that the buttons are ever so “imperfectly” aligned, suggesting the suit is handmade (and not machine made).
-In other words, it’s another one of those details that says, “Hey, I’m probably a well-tailored suit”.
+In other words, it’s another one of those details that says, “This is a well-tailored suit”.

 In reality, a lot of high quality suits will feature sleeve buttons that are kissing and not kissing.
 It comes down to your stylistic preference–what looks good to you.
 Some like the handmade look of stacked buttons (we’re certainly fans), while others prefer a neat row of spaced out parallel buttons.
 Maybe it, along with the other options you choose for your custom suit, is a better indicator of personality type more than suit quality – a kind of Myers Briggs profile told in Super numbers, button types and lapel shapes.
 In case you’re wondering, we range from ENFPs to ISTJs here at Black Lapel HQ and our suits are even more diverse!